Want the perfect workout program?Take Quiz

 They are effective and have some great benefits.
 However, they could be better.
 Let’s take a moment and see what's going on.

 Before we talk about the major issues seen in bro splits, we need to talk about the good.
 Remember, a lot of the trash thrown at bro splits is heavily inspired by this new wave of sports research which has bred this weird elitism in the fitness community that places those following the old ways in a class below.
 It’s silly and unneeded.
-Plus, bro splits do have some good positives.
+Plus, the bro split does have some good positives.

 One of the best things about the bro split is it’s easy to understand.
 Often, a beginner’s biggest hurdle is simply not knowing what to do when they get in the gym.
 The bro split solves this in the most basic way possible.